Soleseife, or Seaman's Brinewater Cold Process Soap Recipe

 For the Celtic Rose soap, I used these:

-2 Rose Clay / 2 French Pink Clay / 1/2 Yellow Oxide
+2 tsp.
+Rose Clay / 2 tsp.
+French Pink Clay / 1/2 tsp.
+Yellow Oxide (These three colorants are mixed together in one container to create a peach tone.)

 Preparing the Lye Water